Aryankids/PriorityPass/README.md

 ## 💡 Key Value Propositions

 **👤 For Travellers:**
-A single interface manages the full airport journey — from taxi booking to lounge access.
+A single interface manages the full airport journey, from taxi booking to lounge access.
 The system continuously calculates *Estimated Departure Time (EDT)* and provides real-time notifications, such as:
 - 🚕 *“Your taxi will arrive in 10 minutes.”*
 - 🛫 *“Traffic is heavier than usual — consider leaving 20 minutes earlier.”*